-Now imagine that this giant whiteboard doesn’t just live in your kitchen or office, but is available to access anywhere you needed it—on your computer at home, on your iPad, your Kindle, or your Android phone.
-Wherever you are, you can look at that whiteboard with all that information.
+Now imagine that this giant whiteboard doesn’t just live in your kitchen or office, but is available to access anywhere you need it—on your computer at home and on your iPhone/iPad, your Kindle, or your Android phone when you’re out-and-about.

-Oh, and any update you make immediately syncs, so the list you edited on your phone while you were out matches the one on your computer when you get home.
+Oh, and any update you make on any device immediately syncs, so the list you edited on your phone while you were out at the grocery store matches the one on your computer when you get home.

 Why Will Trello Change Your Life?